ebuildy/schemastore/README.md

 Contributions are more than welcome!
 Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

+## CI / Releases

+We use GitHub Actions to automate releases and produce build artifacts.
+Pushing a tag (for example `v1.2.3`) triggers a workflow that runs the air-gapped build (which collects JSON schemas into a self-contained `build/` directory), creates a zip named like `build-v1.2.3.zip`, and attaches that zip to the GitHub Release for the tag.
+There is also a manual workflow available in the Actions UI if you need to run the build independently.

 ## Help us out

 Keeping Schemastore.org running smoothly requires time, effort, and resources.
 While it’s still volunteer-driven, the infrastructure and maintenance costs have grown alongside its popularity.